chaaland/chaaland.github.io/_drafts/2019-09-30-gauss-newton.md

 Though Zipf's Law gives a parametric form for the model, what remains is to find a suitable $$K$$ and $$\alpha$$ that best fit the data.

 ## Ordinary Least Squares
-If you've taken any linear algebra, you'll most likely recall the least squares optimisation problem
+If you've taken any linear algebra, you'll most likely recall the ordinary least squares optimisation problem

 $$
 \begin{equation}